ScottLogic/blog/_posts/2015-06-19-aurelia-part-one.md

 title: Creating less2css using Aurelia
 date: 2015-06-19 00:00:00 Z
 categories:
-- lpage
 - Tech
 author: lpage
 layout: default_post
 summary: This post gives a walkthrough of a project that makes use of the new Aurelia framework.
 It also take a look at how it compares to Angular 2.0, which is still in development.
 image: lpage/assets/featured/aurelia-large.png
 ---